philjestin/philtographer/README.md

 - `--graph`: output graph JSON path
 - `--events`: output events JSON path (changed + impacted)
 - `--affected-only`: write a subgraph after each change (smaller + faster)
+- `--include-deps`: also include forward transitive dependencies from importer seeds (context)

 When `--affected-only` is used, `graph.json` includes both the union subgraph and per-changed roots: